MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/csv-drag-drop.md

 ## Upload a CSV file

 ### Option 1
-1. Select your team and project
+1. Select your team and project.
-2. Go to the **Settings** page
+2. Go to the **Settings** page.
-3. Scroll down to **CV Files**
+3. Scroll down to **CV Files**.
-4. Select **+ Upload** or **+ Add** if there are already CSV files
+4. Select **+ Upload** or **+ Add** if CSV files already exist.
-5. Select the CSV file you want to upload from your local storage
+5. Select the CSV file you want to upload from your local storage.
-6. Enter in the header name for the timestamp column in your CSV file
+6. Enter in the header name for the timestamp column in your CSV file.
 7. Select **Add**
     ![CSV drag drop settings screenshot](csv-drag-drop-settings.png)

 ### Option 2
-1. Select your team and project
+1. Select your team and project.
-2. Go to the default **Signals** page
+2. Go to the default **Signals** page.
-3. Select **+ Add signals** button on the top right corner
+3. Select **+ Add signals** button on the top right corner.
-4. Select **Import from a CSV file**
+4. Select **Import from a CSV file**.
-5. The same form as the form in Option 1 will appear, please refer to Option 1 to fill out the form.
+5. The same form as the form in Option 1 above will appear.
+Please refer to Option 1 to fill out the form.
     ![CSV drag drop signals screenshot](csv-drag-drop-signals.png)